jam01/reales/rea/decisions.md

 # Using Result<Entity>
 Allows us to synthetically mix procedure call and event connector, which gives us the ability to treat entities entirely as immutable.
 Also see Vernon's IDDD on Event Sourcing in Functional Languages.

-# Allow to stockflow on Event and commitments in Contract
+# Allow to modify stockflow in Events and commitments in Contract
 Probably shouldn't for events...